JADES + JEMS: A Detailed Look at the Buildup of Central Stellar Cores and Suppression of Star Formation in Galaxies at Redshifts 3 < z < 4.5: Results

 \subsection{Spatially Resolved Stellar Populations}

 Table \ref{tab:sed_info} presents the physical properties derived from the fiducial \prospector model described in Section \ref{sec:sed}.
 To check the SED fitting results, we first compare the stellar mass and star formation rate derived using the integrated flux with the sum of that measured for individual components, i.e., substructures plus the Smooth component.
 We note that these two values are not necessarily consistent with each other, because summation of the measurements of $N$ individual components is equivalent to fitting a galaxy's SED with $(N-1)$ $\times$ more free parameters than using its integrated flux alone.
 Yet, excellent agreement between the two measurements is seen in Figure \ref{fig:coadd_total}, showing the consistency and robustness of our SED fitting.
+In Appendix \ref{app:sfh_comparison}, we further compare the coadded SFH of individual structural components, with the SFH obtained from SED fitting of integrated flux.
+The two SFHs are consistent with each other within uncertainty.

+Figure \ref{fig:seds_specz} and \ref{fig:seds_photz} show the spatially resolved SED fitting results in detail.
+The SED shapes of individual structural components differ across the entire rest-frame UV to NIR wavelengths, suggesting that stellar populations vary significantly within each one of the galaxies.
+This highlights the importance of having spatially resolved measures of stellar populations to get a comprehensive view on the mass assembly processes in high-redshift galaxies.